Periodically driven integrable systems with long-range pair potentials: Conclusions and outlook

 To conclude, we have studied a periodically driven Kitaev chain whose pair-potential decays in space with an exponent $\alpha$.
 For $\alpha >\alpha_c$, we have found the existence of at least one dynamic transition in this model separating two dynamical phases in which all correlator of the system decay to their steady state values as $(\omega/n)^{3/2}$ [$(\omega/n)^{1/2}$] for high(low) frequencies.
 For $\alpha < \alpha_c$, no such transition exists and all correlator exhibit $n^{-1/2}$ decay at all frequencies (except for fine-tuned regions); this allows for a change in the phase of the driven system at high frequencies by tuning $\alpha$ through $\alpha_c$.
-We have also shown that the behavior of the entanglement entropy exhibits at sudden change at the dynamic transition; at high frequencies, the space-time behavior of the mutual information exhibits a single light cone when $\alpha > 2 > \alpha_c$ while at low frequencies, multiple light cones exist.
+We have also shown that the behavior of the entanglement entropy exhibits at sudden change at the dynamic transition; at high frequencies, the space-time behavior of the mutual information exhibits a single light cone when $\alpha > 2$ while at low frequencies, multiple light cones exist.
 This change can be understood from an analysis of the Floquet Hamiltonian of the system.
 For $\alpha_c < \alpha < 2$, even though the entanglement propagation is instantaneous and no light cone like features exist at any $\omega$, the behavior of the mutual information again shows no new features when $\omega \in (\omega_c^{(1)} , \infty)$ while qualitatively new features appear when $\omega < \omega_c^{(1)}$.
 Finally, our work suggests that it will be interesting to explore the presence of such dynamical phases in Bethe-integrable systems \cite{bethepapers} and in the pre-thermal regime of non-integrable models \cite{prepapers}, which are close to integrable points, and to understand the dynamics of entanglement spreading in aperiodically driven (both random and quasiperiodic) integrable systems.~\cite{NandySS2017}

 {\it Acknowledgements:} The work of A.S. is partly supported through the Partner Group program between the Indian Association for the Cultivation of Science (Kolkata) and the Max Planck Institute for the Physics of Complex Systems (Dresden).
+The authors thank T.~Kuwahara for useful discussions.